reiver/guide-research-interviewing/README.md

 * ask open-ended questions
   * _“Tell me about ‘X’.”_
-  * _“Tell is ‘X’ like?”_
+  * _“What is ‘X’ like?”_
   * _“What do you think about ‘X’.”_
   * etc
 * do _not_ ask direct questions
-* if you think of any direct questions (during phase 1) write them down (and ask them in phase 2)
+* if you think of any direct questions (during phase 1) write them down (and ask them in phase 3)
 * take notes
   * Take Notes!
   * TAKE NOTES!!!
   * you are wasting your time if you do not take notes, so — TAKE NOTES!!!!!
+* if the interviewee mentions something that you want to know more about, make notes of that, and then ask about it in **phase 2**.

 ## Phase 2

+**Follow-Ups**

+While you were in **phase 1**, asking the interviewee open-ended questions, you probably heard him or her talk about things that you wanted to know more about.

+For example, maybe you were interviewing someone in the real-estate industry, and are in **phase 1** where you a just trying to get them to talk, and you hear the interviewee say _“quantitative surveyor”_, but have never heard that label before, and have no idea what it means or is.

+Don't ask about the interviewee about that (_“quantitative surveyors”_) yet if they are still talking.
+Let them talk.
+Don't interrupt them.
+Don't make them lose their train of thought.

+**Make a note that you to talk more about that topic** (for example, _“quantitative surveyors”_, or whatever).

+And then talk about that in **phase 2**.

+But when you get to **phase 2** you want to start with open-ended questions, and only later get into more direct questions.

+For example, your initial questions should be:

+* _“Tell me about ‘X’.”_
+  * _“Tell me about “quantitative surveyors”.”_

+* _“What do you think about ‘X’.”_
+  * _“What do you think about “quantitative surveyors”.”_

+* _“What do other people think or say about ‘X’.”_
+  * _“What do other people think or say about “quantitative surveyors”.”_

+* Etc.

+## Phase 3

 **Known-Unknows.**

+Before you did the interview, you probably have some direct questions in mind — now, in **phase 2**, is the time to ask them.

 ask specific questions

 TODO

-## Phase 3
+## Phase 4

 > **How could things go wrong?**